bcrisp4/poweredge-bios-cli/README.md

 ```
 Usage: poweredge-bios-cli [OPTIONS] COMMAND [ARGS]...

-  A command line interface for the Dell PowerEdge server BIOS using the
+  A command-line interface for the Dell PowerEdge server BIOS using the
   RedFish API.

   NOTE: RedFish must be enabled on the server iDRAC for this to work and the
-  user you specif must have the relevant permissions granted to interact
+  user you specify must have the relevant permissions granted to interact
   with the BIOS via the API.

   The options --host, --username and --password are required.
 If these